 The second-largest city in Germany after the capital city Berlin and 7th largest in the European Union, Hamburg lies on the River Elbe and features some of the most stunning areas in the country, outside of Bavaria.
-Hamburg is just 290 kilometers (178 miles) from Berlin and has two artificial lakes, urban parks, canals, and bridges.
+Hamburg is just 290 km from Berlin and has two artificial lakes, urban parks, canals, and bridges.

-If history, shopping, and culture are your priorities, then staying in the city center, in either Altstadt or Neustadt, would be the best fit.
+Altstadt, Neustadt, and Pauli are the most popular areas for tourists.
 Neustadt is the modern area, Altstadt is the cultural heart, and Pauli is famous for its red-light district.

-If you’re looking for the best place for nightlife, or you want to be near Chinatown, then St Pauli is probably the best place for you to stay.
+If you’re looking for the best place for nightlife, then St Pauli is probably the best choice.
+There area plenty of bars, clubs, and restaurants boasting music and entertainment from a range of tastes entertain customers late into the night.
 That said if you are middle eastern or part of the LGBT community, you may prefer St. Georg.

-- 11 Best Areas to Stay in Hamburg
+- Where to Stay in Hamburg: 11 Best Areas to Stay in Hamburg

-- 📌 Altstadt, where to stay in Hamburg for tourists & sightseeing
+- 📌 Altstadt, where to stay in Hamburg for first time tourists

-- 📌 St. Pauli, where to stay in Hamburg for nightlife
+- 📌 St. Pauli, best place to stay in Hamburg for nightlife

 - 📌 Hafencity, the most interesting neighborhood in Hamburg

 - 📌 St. Georg, where to stay in Hamburg on budget